benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 Visualize a benchmark
 =====================

-After running a benchmark, benchopt automatically displays the results in an HTML dashboard..
+After running a benchmark, benchopt automatically displays the results in an HTML dashboard.

 Let's explore the dashboard features on the Lasso benchmark.